$\alpha$-nucleus optical potentials from chiral effective field theory $NN$ interactions: - elastic scattering

 \subsection{Elastic-scattering cross sections}

-Figure~\ref{fig:4He4He_el} shows the results for elastic scattering-cross sections at $E_\alpha=198.8$, and 280 MeV~\cite{Woo854He4He,Cow944He4He,Rao004He4He}.
+Figure~\ref{fig:4He4He_el} shows the results for elastic-scattering cross sections at $E_\alpha=198.8$, and 280 MeV~\cite{Woo854He4He,Cow944He4He,Rao004He4He}.
 The color code matches that of Fig.~\ref{fig:4He_rho} for the different density profiles: SG$_\text{ch}$ in red, SG$_\text{p}$ in blue, and QMC in green.
 To illustrate the impact of the $NN$ cutoff, we show the blue bands, which reflect the $R_0$ variation between 1.2 and 1.6~fm for the SG$_\text{p}$ density.
-For all densities, the solid lines depict the results obtained with dispersive relations.
+For all densities, the solid lines depict the results obtained with Kramers-Kronig relations.
 The blue and green curves are close to each other, indicating that the double-folding process probes the densities up to $r\simeq3$~fm, since the SG$_\text{p}$ and QMC profiles in Fig.~\ref{fig:4He4He_el} have different tails but lead to similar cross sections.
 The cross sections obtained with SG$_\text{ch}$, which is the most diffuse density, drop faster with the angle and do not reproduce data as well as the other two, even though this is also a sensible density choice.

-For all the densities, the dashed lines correspond to cross sections calculated setting $W=0.6\,V_\text{F}$.
-These results confirm that dispersive relations give better reproduction of the data, especially at larger angles.
-This is in agreement with our previous observations~\cite{Dura20ImDisp}.
+To compare these results with the cruder approximation [Eq.~(\ref{eq:NW})], we show with dashed lines the results obtained with $N_W=0.6$, which is the value recommended in Ref.~\cite{Pere09ImDFPot}.
+These results confirm our previous observations that Kramers-Kronig relations give better reproduction of the data, especially at larger angles~\cite{Dura20ImDisp}.

-For both energies, the blue band gives very good agreement with experiment and also with the phenomenological optical potentials (POP) from Ref.~\cite{Woo854He4He,Rao004He4He}.
+For both energies, the blue band gives very good agreement with experiment and also with the phenomenological optical potentials (POP) from Ref.~\cite{Woo854He4He,Rao004He4He} (black dotted lines).
 These potentials consist of two Woods-Saxons parametrizations with a total of 6 fitted parameters.
 The increase in the width of the bands reflects the fact that at large angles the short-range $NN$ physics becomes more relevant.
-It is important to remember that our results using dispersive relations to determine the imaginary potentials are obtained without any fitting parameter.
+Let us stress that our results using Kramers-Kronig relations to determine the imaginary potentials are obtained without any fitting parameter.